 Pothos (Epipremnum aureum), also known as devil’s ivy, is one of the easiest houseplants to grow.
-Thanks to their trailing, vine-like growth habit and aerial roots sprouting from the stem, you can train pothos plants to climb a small indoor trellis, a post or pole, or a door frame or window with a few small nails or tacks for support.
+Thanks to their trailing, vine-like growth habit and aerial roots sprouting from the stem, pothos plants can be trained to climb a small indoor trellis, a post or pole, or a doorframe or window with a few small nails or tacks for support.
 You can also plant them in hanging baskets or position them at the top of a bedroom shelf with vines trailing down to create a lush, jungle-like vibe.

 - Plant Type: Vine

 - Sun Exposure: Moderate indoor light

 - Soil pH: 6.1–6.5

 Pothos plants are so low-maintenance that they can adapt to a wide range of light conditions and moisture levels—but it’s still important to know how to make them happiest.

 A healthy pothos plant can go for weeks without a sip of water, but it’s best to just let the top two inches of soil dry out to the touch between waterings.
 Monitor the soil during the growing season in spring and summer, when your plant may need more frequent waterings.
 In the winter, it may need a little less water.
 Give your pothos a dose of fertilizer every three to four months.